Last Updated: 10th August 2018

 Subscription and Contact Us forms etc. are available throughout the website to request/send information or give feedback to Halcyon Drives.
 The personal data needed from the user will only be that necessary to fulfil the function stated e.g.

 - Contact Us will require an individual’s name, email address and message as minimum.
-Other information such as company name, phone number etc. may be needed if dealing with a company related issue.
+Other information such as company name, phone number etc. may be needed if dealing with a company related issue requiring a follow-up action.

-- Newsletter Subscribes only require a valid email address and the name of an individual (allowing us to give a more personalised service).
+- Newsletter Subscribes only require a valid email address, company name and the name of an individual (allowing us to give a more personalised service).
+Regrettably, due to the current ePrivacy regulation, we are unable to provide our e-Newsletter to non-commercial subscribers.

 Visitors to our company premises